Annie Londonderry: Legacy

-Londonderry died in obscurity in 1947.
 In 2007 Peter Zheutlin, her great-nephew, published Around the World on Two Wheels: Annie Londonderry's Extraordinary Ride.

 In 2011, Evalyn Parry premiered SPIN, her bicycle-themed performance piece that includes a song about Londonderry ("The Ballad of Annie Londonderry"), and presented it on tour in Canada and the US.

-Gillian Klempner Willman of Spokeswoman Productions wrote, directed and produced a 26-minute documentary film titled The New Woman - Annie "Londonderry" Kopchovsky.
+In 2013, Gillian Klempner Willman of Spokeswoman Productions wrote, directed and produced a 26-minute documentary film titled The New Woman - Annie "Londonderry" Kopchovsky.
 It premiered in February 2013 at the DC Independent Film Festival, where it won the award for Best Documentary.

-Londonderry was featured in an obituary in The New York Times, as part of their "Overlooked" series in November 2019.
+In November 2019, Londonderry was featured in an obituary in The New York Times, as part of their "Overlooked" series.

-In August 2022, RIDE, a new musical starring Liv Andrusier and Yuki Sutton, based on Annie Londonderry debuted at the Charing Cross Theatre.
+In August 2022, RIDE, a new musical based on Annie Londonderry's cycle by Freya Catrin Smith and Jack Williams, starring Liv Andrusier and Yuki Sutton, debuted at the Charing Cross Theatre.
+The musical returned in 2023, playing at the Curve Theatre, Leicester and the Southwark Playhouse with Liv Andrusier returning as Annie and Katy Ellis.
+In April 2024, the musical made its U.S. premiere at the Old Globe Theatre in San Diego, California.

 Timeline of the trip

 Her trip proceeded according to this timeline: